 A 14-year-old student at Mount Temple Comprehensive School, Mullen posted a note on the school’s notice board in search of musicians for a new band—six people responded.
 Setting up in his kitchen, Mullen was on drums, with Paul Hewson (Bono) on lead vocals; David Evans (the Edge) on guitar and Adam Clayton on bass.
 The popularity of punk rock, their biggest influence, convinced the group that musical proficiency was not a prerequisite to being successful.

-Other Notable Birthdays: Mark Hamill, who played Luke Skywalker turns 67; Michael Douglas, 74; Barbara Walters, 89.
+Other Notable Birthdays: Mark Hamill, who played Luke Skywalker turns 68; Michael Douglas, 75.